 Krikor Jabotian graduated from ESMOD Beirut.
 The couture designer is famous for using rich and voluminous fabrics.

-He was inspired by his father who is a jeweler, according to a source.
+He was inspired by his father who is a jeweller, according to a source.
 Jabotian's gowns combine classic designs with modern aesthetics.

 Reem Acra is a member of the Council of Fashion Designers of America and the Bridal Council of America and serves on the Board of the Dubai Design and Fashion Council.
 She was named the 7th most powerful Arab woman in the world by Forbes.